Douai School

-Douai School was a public (private) school run by the Douai Abbey Benedictine community at Woolhampton, England, until it closed in 1999.
+Douai School was a public (fee-charging boarding) school run by the Douai Abbey Benedictine community at Woolhampton, England, until it closed in 1999.

 History

 1615–1818

 The monastic community was founded in Paris in 1615 and moved to Douai after the French Revolution taking over the former buildings of the community of St Gregory.
 The monastery provided educational opportunities from the beginning, but had no formal school in its first decades of existence.
 A boarding school later emerged in a dependent priory at La Celle.

 1818–1903

 Following the move to Douai in 1818, and the refoundation of the community by Richard Marsh, a more recognisable school emerged and by 1823, there were 28 boys on the roll.
 Around that time, the fees for students were being advertised at £32 a year or £30 for church students.
 Links with the Roman Catholic dioceses in England were crucial to the school's survival.
 In the 1880s the Roman Catholic Archdiocese of Birmingham was sending seven boys a year to the school.
 Rather than the vertical house system of English schools, Douai retained the horizontal divisions of 'Rhetoric', 'Poetry', 'Grammar' and 'Syntax' throughout the nineteenth century, and even for a time in its new home in England.